A Refinement of the Spanning Surface Defect in $3$ and $4$ Dimensions

 \subsection{Genus Gaps}

-Building upon the notion of a slice knot, it is interesting to compare the $3$- and $4$-genera of a knot.
-We first address the classical question of how large the gap between $\gamma_3(K)$ and $\gamma_4(K)$ can be.
-Jabuka and Van Cott proved that $\gamma_3(K) - \gamma_4(K)$ may be arbitrarily large for families of torus knots \cite{jvc:3vs4}.
+As in the orientable case, it is interesting to compare the non-orientable $3$- and $4$-genera of a knot.
+We first address the question of how large the gap between $\gamma_3(K)$ and $\gamma_4(K)$ can be.
+Jabuka and Van Cott proved that the gap $\gamma_3(K) - \gamma_4(K)$ may be arbitrarily large for families of torus knots \cite{jvc:3vs4}.
 We show that the gap is also arbitrarily large for a family of pretzel knots.

 \begin{prop} For any $n \geq 1$ and positive odd integers $k,r, p_1, \ldots, p_{n-1}$, the pretzel knot $P = P(-k,r,-r-1, p_1, -p_1, \ldots,p_{n-1}, -p_{n-1})$ satisfies \begin{enumerate} \item $\gamma_4(P) = 1$, \item $\gamma_3(P) = 2n$, and \item $g_4(P) \geq \frac{1}{2}(k - r - 2)$. \end{enumerate} \end{prop}